Sky Movies (New Zealand TV channel): Sky Movies Classics

-Sky Movies Collection launched on 9 August 2021 replacing Sky Movies Pop-Up.
-The channel screens films to fit a regularly updated theme such as franchises, local, romance, war, or Christmas movies.

 Sky Movies Family

 Sky Movies Family plays a mix of animated and live-action family films.
 The channel began in September 2013 as a pop-up channel during the school holidays.
 It became a 24-hour channel on 1 November 2019.

 Former channels

 Sky Movies Disney

 Sky Movies Disney launched on 1 July 2015.
 The channel aired a mix of classic and premiere animated and live-action family films 24 hours a day.
 The channel closed on 31 October 2019.

 Sky Movies Vintage

 Sky Movies Vintage launched on 1 December 2018 replacing the Turner Classic Movies (TCM) channel.
 The channel played classic movies from the golden age of Hollywood.
 Movies screened were from the 1940s to mid 1970s.

 On 2 August 2021, Sky Movies Vintage ceased broadcasting and all classic film content was transferred to Sky Movies Classics on 1 August 2021.

 Sky Movies Pop-Up

 Additional Sky Movies Pop-Up channels were frequently broadcast for a certain period with certain themes.
-Some that have been broadcast in the past include Clint Eastwood, Star Wars, Christmas & Harry Potter Pop-Up channels.
+Some themes that have been broadcast in the past include Clint Eastwood, Star Wars, Christmas & Harry Potter Pop-Up channels.
 Sky Movies Pop-Up was replaced by Sky Movies Collection on 9 August 2021.